ullmark/requirejs-doT/README.md

 bower install requirejs-dot
 ```

-To make it available in every module map it in require.js config
+To make it available in every module, map it in require.js config

 ```javascript
 map: {